21 books every man should read at least once

 Even if you’ve seen the movie, The Martian is one of those books that captures everything you love about the movie and gives you more material to enjoy.

 Drawing on his ingenuity, engineering skills, and relentless refusal to quit, Mark is determined to figure out a way back home.
-If you love this, read Andy Weir’s latest bestseller, Project Hail Mary.
+If you love this, check out Andy Weir’s latest bestseller, Project Hail Mary.

 Lonesome Dove by Larry McMurtry